1. Aspidistra elatior 'Variegata'

 "The humble Aspidistra was long used as an indoor plant and I still remember pots of it in the barbershop Mum took me to as a small child.
 No wonder it’s called a Cast Iron plant!" says Stephen.
 Released into the garden, this leafy green will make a handsome foliage plant to 60cm or so and only needs a little bit of attention to stop its foliage from being ruined by marauding snails.

 A Japanese shrub, with the common name of Japanese laurel, that’s usually seen in variegated forms.
 This has glossy, straight green leaves that are quite beautiful in the shade.
 And Stephen tells us this plant comes with its own added bonus: "This hermaphrodite form will produce large crops of long-lasting red berries on a bushy, metre-tall shrub."

 This is a shade lover in a usually sun-loving genus.
 It produces a suckering thicket of deep-green foliage topped in late winter with heads of lime-green bracts.
-Be careful where you release it, as it’s very hard to get rid of if you need to, but what a great plant for dry, root-infested shade.
-Prune the owered stems at ground level after blooming and control its wayward tendencies, and you will love it.
+Be careful where you release it, as it’s very hard to get rid of if you need to, but it makes a great choice for dry, root-infested shade.
+Just be sure to prune the flowered stems at ground level after blooming and control its wayward tendencies.

-Why isn’t this South African shrub planted more often?
-It has glossy green leaves and grows to about 2.5m, making it ideal as a screen or fence cover.
-In late spring and early summer, it produces masses of white trumpet owers with violet veins, giving the impression of soft mauve from a distance.
-This plant will tolerate higher light levels than most of the others here, but ags in hot sun.
-It’s also a little frost tender, but always bounces back.
+This South African shrub has glossy green leaves and grows to about 2.5m, making it ideal as a screen or fence cover.
+In late spring and early summer, it produces masses of white trumpet flowers with violet veins, giving the impression of soft mauve from a distance.
+This plant will tolerate higher light levels than most of the others here, but doesn't do well in hot sun.
+It can be a little frost tender, but always bounces back.